Joint Injections for Arthritis Pain

 Benefits and Risks: Prolotherapy has been around for 75 years, and several placebo-controlled studies show that it relieves pain and stiffness.
 The long-term safety of the therapy, however, hasn’t been studied extensively.
 Some scientists, including Richard Loeser, MD, director of University of North Carolina Thurston Arthritis Research Center in Chapel Hill, is concerned what a buildup of sugar molecules could do to your synovial fluid and joint tissues.

-Who it’s Best for: For people with OA who have not gotten enough relief from physical therapy and losing weight, this may be an option.
+Who It’s Best For: For people with OA who have not gotten enough relief from physical therapy and losing weight, this may be an option.

 Joints Treated: Nearly any joint affected by tendinitis or osteoarthritis can be treated.
-Best results were found in knee, low back, and fingers.
+Best results were found in knee, low back and fingers.

 Platelet-Rich Plasma

-Benefits and Risks: Several studies show that PRP relieves the pain and stiffness in arthritis, but the jury is still out about long-term efficacy, says Christopher Evans, PhD, professor and director or the Rehabilitation Medicine Research Center at the Mayo Clinic in Rochester, Minnesota.
+Benefits and Risks: Several studies show that PRP relieves the pain and stiffness in arthritis, but the jury is still out about long-term efficacy, says Christopher Evans, PhD, professor and director of the Rehabilitation Medicine Research Center at the Mayo Clinic in Rochester, Minnesota.
 And he warns it doesn’t lead to tissue or cartilage regeneration.

 Side effects or complications are extremely rare, but you may have pain at the injection site.

-Who it’s Best for: PRP injections are generally best for people with mild to moderate OA.
+Who It’s Best For: PRP injections are generally best for people with mild to moderate OA.
 Dr. Rodeo says he uses it less often than HA because it’s not covered by insurance.
 He usually starts with a steroid or HA, then tries PRP if they don’t help.

 There’s very little data about the use of PRP in inflammatory forms of arthritis like rheumatoid arthritis or psoriatic arthritis.
 Dr. Rodeo says it could probably be used because the anti-inflammatory chemicals in the PRP should work on any type of arthritis.